 Beginning in 2012, two major changes affected how ARMS data are collected.
 First, ARMS was an all-mail survey in 2012-14, though most surveys were eventually completed through follow-up in person or over the phone.
-Second, the all-mail "core" version of ARMS Phase III, which had been introduced in 2003, was discontinued.
+Second, the all-mail "core" version of ARMS Phase III that had been introduced in 2003, was discontinued.
 These survey design changes make farm household statistics from 2012 onward difficult to compare with earlier surveys and can also affect the precision of estimates.